Request for Proposals (RFP)

 - Programs must focus on one or both of the following:

-- Recruit and train young people to engage with their elected officials and advocate for climate and environmental action at the national and/or state level.
+- Recruit and train young people to engage with their elected officials and advocate for climate and environmental justice at the national, state, and/or local level.

 - Programs must be flexible enough to succeed whether or not in-person organizing is possible due to COVID-19.